rust-lang/book/src/ch10-01-syntax.md

 ### Duplicated Enum Definitions

-Let's dive into generic data types in more detail.
+Let’s dive into generic data types in more detail.
 We learned about how to use the `Option<T>` enum in Chapter 6, but we never examined its definition.
-Let's try to imagine how we'd write it!
-We'll start from duplicated code like we did in the "Removing Duplication by Extracting a Function" section.
-This time, we'll remove the duplication by extracting a generic data type instead of extracting a function, but the mechanics of doing the extraction will be similar.
-First, let's consider an `Option` enum with a `Some` variant that can only hold an `i32`.
-We'll call this enum `OptionalNumber`:
+Let’s try to imagine how we’d write it!
+We’ll start from duplicated code like we did in the “Removing Duplication by Extracting a Function” section.
+This time, we’ll remove the duplication by extracting a generic data type instead of extracting a function, but the mechanics of doing the extraction will be similar.
+First, let’s consider an `Option` enum with a `Some` variant that can only hold an `i32`.
+We’ll call this enum `OptionalNumber`:

 <span class="filename">Filename: src/main.rs</span>